vlfeat/matconvnet/doc/site/docs/install.md

     > vl_compilenn('verbose', 1)

 Increase the verbosity level to 2 to get even more information.

+> **Remark:** The 'vl_imreadjpeg' tool uses an external image library
+> to load images.
+In Mac OS X and Windows, the default is to use the
+> system libraries (Quartz and GDI+ respectively), so this dependency
+> is immaterial.
+In Linux, this tool requires the LibJPEG
+> library and the corresponding development files to be installed in
+> the system.
+If needed, the `ImageLibraryCompileFlags` and
+> `ImageLibraryLinkFlags` options can be used to adjust the
+> compiler and linker flags to match a specific library installation.
+> It is also possible to use the `EnableImreadJpeg` option of `vl_compilenn` to
+> turn off this feature.

 <a name='gpu'></a>
 ### Compiling the GPU support